Negev Museum of Art: Building

 In the 1970s the municipality moved to its new building and the Governor's Mansion housed the art wing of the Negev Museum of Archaeology located in the nearby former Ottoman mosque.
 In 1998 the building was declared unsafe and was closed to the public.

-A conservation process had begun, carried out by the conservation department of the antiquities authority, led by architect Ze'ev Gur.
+A conservation process had begun, carried out by the conservation department of the antiquities' authority, led by architect Ze'ev Gur.
 The works adapted the building to modern museum requirements, including disabled accessibility and climate control, making it an officially recognized museum by Israel's Museum Council.
 The building was re-opened as the Negev Museum of Art in 2004.

 Museum

-The museum is a municipal museum and it has a collection of mostly modern Israeli art, including local and regional artists.
-In its early stages, as a wing of the Negev Museum of Archaeology it displayed its permanent collection and occasional exhibitions.
+The museum is a municipal museum, and it has a collection of mostly modern Israeli art, including local and regional artists.
+In its early stages, as a wing of the Negev Museum of Archaeology, it displayed its permanent collection and occasional exhibitions.
 Since 1987, under the directorship of Noa Tal, the museum started to operate independently, displaying temporary exhibitions of Israeli and international art.
-During the 1990s, under the directorship of Galia Gavish, the museum expanded its collection especially in ceramics and ethnographic works of Ethiopian Jews.
+During the 1990s, under the directorship of Galia Gavish, the museum expanded its collection, especially in ceramics and ethnographic works of Ethiopian Jews.
 Gavish also initiated an international Ceramics Biennial in Be'er Sheva.

 During her time as director and curator (2002-2010) Noga Raved oversaw the renovation works and adaptation to museum standards.
 Among the exhibitions she curated were a duo exhibition of Michael Gross and Ori Reisman (2006), and "60-90-60" (2008), a historical exhibition to mark the 60th anniversary of Israeli Be'er Sheva and the 90th anniversary of the city's conquest by Australian and New Zealand Army Corps (ANZAC) during World War I, thus starting the end of the Ottoman rule of Palestine.

 In 2011 the museum became part of Kivunim Company of leisure culture in Be'er Sheva with its new director and curator, art historian Dr Dalia Manor.
 The museum has run an intensive program of exhibitions of major Israeli artists and of international artists.
 The first of these was the group show Southern Spirit: Aspects of the Negev in Contemporary Israeli Art.
 Among the participating artists were Michal Rovner, Roi Kuper, Gilad Ophir, Gilad Efrat, Pavel Wolberg and others.
-Following its success the exhibition travelled to Tel Aviv University Gallery and is scheduled to travel to Germany.
+Following its success, the exhibition travelled to Tel Aviv University Gallery and is scheduled to travel to Germany.
 The following exhibition was dedicated to celebrated Israeli painter and sculptor Menashe Kadishman, showing prints, sculptures and paintings, some exhibited for the first time.
 The year ended with an international exhibition of paper art, In Between, that travelled from the Wilfrid Israel Museum in Kibbutz Hazorea that organised it.
 As part of this exhibition the Negev Museum included a homage to Joyce Schmidt, who founded in Be'er Sheva the first paper mill and initiated the paper making art in Israel.
-During this exhibition the education programs of the museum expanded to include regular creative workshops offered to children in addition to guided tours for the general public.
+During this exhibition the education programs of the museum expanded to include regular creative workshops offered to children in addition to guided tours for the public.